dwhiffing/fury/content/aar/nf/nf27_aj/body.md

 Comments

-Looking over the scenario afterwards I can only say Wow, that’s a lot of attackers!
+Looking over the scenario afterwards I can only say Wow, that’s a lot of attackers\!
 You weren’t kidding about bad things happening if you’re detected.
 If they launch, you’re screwed.
 I’m thinking complete loss of carrier group.